Trading Psychology

 Layer 1 – Why Indicators Come First

-Most traders skip this layer entirely.
-They pick up a free indicator pack from their broker, watch a YouTube video, and start trading.
+Most traders spend too little time on this layer.
+They pick up free indicators from their charting platform, watch a few YouTube videos, and start trading.
 When it doesn’t work, they conclude they need to “work on their mindset.”

 Materially better than 50%.
 At least 58-65% on directional calls, with positive expectancy after costs.
 If your win rate is 53% and your average win equals your average loss, you don’t have an edge – you have a hobby with brokerage fees.

-If you’re not sure whether your current indicators meet that bar, run them through a 200-trade backtest across different market regimes — trending, ranging, high volatility, dead.
+If you’re not sure whether your current indicators meet that bar, run them through different markets and timeframes – trending, ranging, high volatility, dead.
 If they fall apart in any regime, you don’t have an edge yet.
 You have a market-condition-dependent system, which is a different and far more dangerous animal.

 Layer 2 – Money Management Beats Mindset